Georgia is home to Black Sea beaches, mountain villages, and lush green valleys sprawling with vineyards.

 Set in the Alazani valley filled with beautiful vineyards in the wine region of Georgia, it is a fabulous place to enjoy wine tastings and stay in local guesthouses.
 The Shuamta Monasteries are set in the forest near Telavi and worth a visit for their architectural simplicity and magical location.

-Kasbegi Set a few miles from the Russian border, Kasbegi is set in the high Caucasus mountains and set amongst stunning highland scenery.
+Just a few miles from the Russian border, Kasbegi is set in the high Caucasus mountains amongst stunning highland scenery.
 The famous Gergeti Trinity Church sits on top of a hill directly in front of Mt Kazberg – the views are simply spectacular!

 Georgia is an all year round destination, with a diverse climate thanks to both the Caucasus Mountains and the Black Sea.
 Spring is mild and sunny, summer is hot, autumn is mild, and it snows in winter mostly everywhere apart from the capital, Tbilisi.
 The ideal time to visit is May/June or September/October, however summer (July/August) is high season on the Black Sea and is also a great time for hiking in the Caucasus mountains.